-This is a substring of seq that excludes flanking bases that were soft clipped (None if not present).
-It is equal to seq[qstart:qend].
+This is а substring of query\sequence that excludes flanking (None if not It bases that were soft clipped present). is equal to query\sequence[query\alignment\start:query\alignment\end].

 SAM/BAM files may include extra flanking bases that are not part of the alignment.
 These bases may be the result of the Smith-Waterman or other algorithms, which may not require alignments that begin at the first residue or end at the last.
 In addition, extra sequencing adapters, multiplex identifiers, and low-quality bases that were not considered for alignment may have been retained.